vzool/docs/api/reference.md

 ### Files

-These endpoints are used for creating or updating a files requires the API to accept a special field allowing for the base64 file data.
-Beyond that, it accepts POST requests with the multipart-formdata enctype, to allow for easier uploading of file(s).
+These endpoints are used for uploading, updating, and deleting files and virtual folders.

 #### Get Files